Doug Flutie Loses Both Parents Within an Hour of Each Other

 Mel Allen wrote this Yankee Classic in November 1989 on the fifth anniversary of Doug Flutie’s football triumph for Boston College.
-November 23, 2009, is the 25th anniversary of that moment.
+November 23, 2014, was the 30th anniversary of that moment.

 The father of Doug Flutie drives slowly through Natick, a town of 31,000 west of Boston.
 It is a summer night; the air conditioner hums softly.
 Now and then the radar detector beeps a warning, but Dick Flutie pays it little heed.
 His wife Joan sits in the back.

 They are showing me landmarks in the life of their son, Doug Flutie — the most famous football player in New England history — so he drives as if these streets were pages from an album he could turn.

 “That’s where Doug and Laurie were married,” Dick says in front of St. Patrick’s Church.
 LIFE magazine was there.
 “Natick’s royal couple,” I say.
 “Yes,” Dick says, “they were.”
 Four years have passed since the wedding, a new granddaughter has been born, but he still has trouble accepting that Doug has a life away from them, even though the life is lived but two miles away.
 “That’s been the hardest,” he says.
 “Not the football.
 Just Doug not being around as much.”